Consumer medicine information

 • ketoconazole (against fungal infections)

-Quinolone antibiotics such as ciprofloxacin and norfloxacin should be taken at least two hours before or four hours after FOSRENOL.
+Quinolone antibiotics such as ciprofloxacin and norfloxacin should be taken at least 2 hours before or four hours after FOSRENOL.

 How much to take